Click the moon to start

 Tools

-Python (numpy, pandas, matplotlib, midiutil), Logic Pro, JavaScript/Web Audio API, Claude, Grok
+Python (numpy, pandas, matplotlib, midiutil), Logic Pro, JavaScript / Web Audio API, Claude, Grok.

 Reflection

-Yes.
 The clearest finding came from an error.
 An early AI-generated version had the pitch mapping reversed — Aristarchus (40 km) sounded higher than Copernicus (93 km).
 The inconsistency wasn't visible in the code.
 It was audible the moment the animation ran.
 Visual size and pitch contradicted each other, and the brain flagged it immediately.
 Fixing it required recalculation, then verification across two additional AI tools.
 The process confirmed something specific: AI generates functional code reliably.
 It does not listen to the result.

 The mapping that works — larger craters sounding lower and longer — aligns with how the brain already connects size and pitch, grounded in physical acoustics and crossmodal perception research (Spence, 2011).
 When the mapping runs with that rather than against it, the data becomes easier to hold.